dotnet/docs-maui/docs/platform-integration/native-embedding.md

 .NET MAUI must be initialized before a native app project can construct a .NET MAUI control.
 Choosing when to initialize it primarily depends on when it's most convenient in your app flow - it could be performed at startup or just before a .NET MAUI control is constructed.
 The approach outlined here is to initialize .NET MAUI when the app's initial UI is created.

+Embedding can be performed in an app context or a window context, but for maximum .NET MAUI compatibility it should be performed in a window context.

 ::: moniker range="=net-maui-8.0"

 Typically, the pattern for initializing .NET MAUI in a native app project is as follows:

 - Create a <xref:Microsoft.Maui.Hosting.MauiApp> object.
 - Create a <xref:Microsoft.Maui.MauiContext> object from the <xref:Microsoft.Maui.Hosting.MauiApp> object.
+The <xref:Microsoft.Maui.MauiContext> object will be used to obtain a native view from the .NET MAUI view.

 :::zone pivot="devices-android"